František Ringo Čech

-František Ringo Čech (born 9 July 1943) is a Czech musician, songwriter, painter, actor, comedian, publicist, politician, dramatist, screenwriter, and author.
+František Ringo Čech (born 9 July 1943) is a Czech musician, politician, and writer.

 Life and career

 Early musical career: 1959–1965

 František Čech was born in Prague in 1943 to František Čech Pražský, a musician of Viennese origin.

 From 1959 to 1963, he worked as a radio mechanic and television technician, while playing drums in various Dixieland and brass ensembles, such as Storyville Jazz, which also included Ivan Mládek and Ivo Pešák.
 In 1963, he cofounded the rock band Olympic together with Jaromír Klempíř, and began writing song lyrics for the first time.

 He studied drums at the Prague Conservatory from 1963 to 1965, as well as folklore, piano, and recorder.
 In December 1965, he travelled to the United States with the Jiří Srnec black light theatre, where his wife, Magda, performed, thus ending his stint with Olympic.
 It was around this time that he adopted the nickname Ringo, after Beatles drummer Ringo Starr.